harvard-acc/LLVM-Tracer/README.md

      -DAUTOINSTALL=TRUE,FALSE    (default : FALSE)
-       By this option, CMake scripts will automatically download, build and install LLVM for you if finds no LLVM installation.
+       By this option, CMake scripts will automatically download, build and install LLVM for you if it finds no LLVM installation.
 Using this function requires tar-1.22 or newer to extract xz format.

        The default installation path is under /your/build_dir/lib/llvm-3.x.